sig5/collab-web/README.md

 1->Fully Horizontally Scalable backend design.
 2->REDIS caching to store state of the rooms at small intervals of time.
 3->Load balanced distributed architecture.
+# How to setup
+1-> Create a table users with fields "username","email" and "password"(to store hash) and username as primary key in a mysql database.
+2->Create a .env file with the following content:
+## LOCAL PORTS TO RUN SERVER INSTANCES ON:
+PORT1
+PORT2
+PORT3
+## SQL DATABASE
+db_url
+db_user
+db_pass
+db_name
+## REDIS SERVER
+REDIS_HOST
+REDIS_PORT
+REDIS_PASS
+## KEYS
+SECRET_KEY
+# How to run:
+1->enter "Node path/to/handler.js" in the terminal.
+2->enter npm start to start the load balancer at port 8080.
+3->The website is accessible on the "localhost:8080".
+4->npm stop will stop the load balancer.